 Don’t Waste 80,000 Hours of Your Life!

-80,000 Hours is a guide based on over 10 years of research alongside academics at Oxford, on tackling one of the world’s most pressing problems – finding a job that you enjoy and does good.
+80,000 Hours is a guide based on over 10 years of research alongside academics at Oxford, on finding a job that you like, and does good.
+Working until retirement age (full-time) means 40 hours a week for 50 weeks a year for 40 years.
+That’s 80,000 hours, so choose to do something you love, to leave a legacy.

-Likewise, if you passion is building big online stores to put indie shops out of business, your passion then has detrimental effect on the jobs and lives of others (ie. they fold and the people passionate about books or whatever become unemployed, and unable to follow their passion of serving a local community).
+Likewise, if you passion is building big online stores to put indie shops out of business, your passion then negatively affects the lives of others.
+Those people then become unemployed, and are unable to serve their community (say running an independent bookshop).

 Matching Helpers with the Funders!

-Patreon and Substack are two sites where writers, artists and musicians can earn full-time income, through monthly membership from fans.
-There are no ads nor social media, readers or listeners can simply join a community because they wish to support you.
+The two main players are Patreon and Substack (artists and musicians can also earn income, through memberships from fans).
+There are no ads or social media.
+Readers or listeners just join a community to support you.
 A great way to earn income.